SaiPiyusha23/Ice-cream-Parlor-Cafe/README.md

 6. Search & Filter Offerings : This Provides option to search flavor is available or not.
 7. Exit : You can exit the process

-To run Dockerfile : These are following commands

-docker build -t icecream-parlor-cafe .
-Is used to  build docker image. docker run -it --rm --name icecream-parlor-cafe use and run dictionary